-In Alaska, the practice continues to this day, namely that Santa arrives in these sunny lands on a boat and the Christmas meal is held outdoors.
+In Alaska, the practice continues to this day: Santa arrives in these sunny lands on a boat, and the Christmas meal is held outdoors.
 Also, in Alaska, a star is carried from house to house, followed by Herod’s so-called men who try to capture it.
 The doors of homes in this area are often adorned with pineapple fruit, a symbol of hospitality.

 3. Christmas in Washington

-In Washington D.C., the lights of an enormous and spectacular Christmas tree are lit each year in a ceremony in which the main staff is the U.S. President himself.
+In Washington, D.C., the lights of an enormous and spectacular Christmas tree are lit yearly in a ceremony where the main staff is the U.S. President himself.
 Also here, caroling festivities are heralded, with singers accompanied by hand drums.

 Read also: Is Hannukah a Christian Holiday?

 4. Christmas in New Orleans